datalad-handbook/book/docs/basics/101-130-yodaproject.rst

    :command:`datalad publish` to this sibling, your datasets commits will be pushed there.

+Yay!
+Consider your midterm project submitted!
+Others can now install your dataset and check out your data science project -- even better: they can reproduce your data science project!

 .. findoutmore:: On the looks and feels of this published dataset